Drama promotes confidence and creativity as well as enhancing the communication and teamwork skills that are so important to employers.

 Higher level study of drama is not just for aspiring actors but for all those entering a workplace where the ability to give engaging presentations will be vital in pursuing a successful career.

-During the First to Third years we will provide a general foundation that will both prepare students for further study and develop the tools and knowledge for them to appreciate the role that drama will continue to play in their lives.
+During the First and Second Years we will provide a general foundation that will both prepare students for further study and develop the tools and knowledge for them to appreciate the role that drama will continue to play in their lives.
 We use a variety of skills and techniques to explore issues, texts and meanings and develop control in using the elements and medium of drama in order to structure work for an audience.

 Drama is a popular option at GCSE and during the course of study students are expected to engage maturely with complex texts, to make connections across different times, places and cultures and to communicate this learning through practical assignments.
 Time is taken to build the necessary confidence in performance and opportunities are given for students to work creatively with lighting and sound.